 Know how much time you have available for training.

-Training for a marathon is a time consuming activity and the time have to come from the other activities you perform.
+Training for a marathon is a time-consuming activity and the time has to come from the other activities you perform.
 Therefore, it’s important that you can fit your marathon training into your everyday life.
 If you need to have a discussion with your significant other every time you are going for a run, your motivation will soon go out the window.
 Therefore, make sure that you can fit your marathon training into all of the other priorities that you have and also that you have “home support”.

 Depending on your level of fitness and the goals you have for your marathon, 5 to 12 hours of training per week is not uncommon.

 If you want to run a marathon though, I would recommend that you also invest in a watch that can measure your heart rate (HR).
 This is a particularly valuable tool that let you know the intensity level you are training at.
 Furthermore some HR watches can also tell your running pace.
 These features are nice to have on your training runs as they can help you avoid overtraining and also helps you keep your marathon pace.

 The training requirements you need are very different depending on your goal for your marathon.
 Your marathon program should reflect your goals.
 If your goal is to get through your first marathon, the program will be very different, compared to one for an experienced runner.

 Therefore, you need to make the goal very clear to yourself.
 As a rule of thumb, a goal needs to follow the rules of SMART (Specific, Measurable, Attainable, Relevant, Time-bound).